mnaoumov/settings/CodingStandards.md

 ---

 ### Don't use tab character for indentation.
-Use corresponding amount of spaces instead
+Use corresponding amount of spaces instead.

 4 spaces for C#, JavaScript, CSS, PowerShell, aspx, ascx.